 There’s also an option to remove all the cookies associated with the searched domain at once, by clicking the Remove all shown button seen above.

 An alternate (and faster) method of clearing your cookies can be found back at the original Advanced Settings menu.
-Under the Privacy section there is a button labeled Clear browsing data…, seen below: Once you click this you’ll be taken to a window where all the individual pieces of your browsing history are laid out in a checklist:
+Under the Privacy and security section there is a button labeled Clear browsing data, seen below: Once you click this you’ll be taken to a window where all the individual pieces of your browsing history are laid out in a checklist:

 To clear your cookies from here, only tick the box for Cookies and other site and plugin data, making sure to uncheck any other data that you’re not willing to lose at the end of this process.

 Once the cookies box is selected, you can specify how far back the deletion should go by clicking the drop-down menu above.
-Here you’ll find the choices of anything recorded in the past hour, the past day, the past week, the last 4 weeks, and since the beginning of time, (which is really just since the first time you installed the browser or ran a hard reset on the previous settings).
+Here you’ll find the choices of anything recorded in the past hour, the past day, the past week, the last 4 weeks, and All time, (which is really just since the first time you installed the browser or ran a hard reset on the previous settings).

 Lastly, if you’re tired of constantly having to go back into your settings menu to carefully pick out pesky cookies that have overstayed their welcome, you can set your Chrome up to automatically manage cookies in a way that better suits your preferred privacy level.